Accountant Audit Clerk Resume

 Watch Out for the Pitfalls

 Applicants, throughout interview history, have a tendency to commit mistakes so often that these blunders have become cardinal pitfalls to avoid.
 Showing up at the interview with a very revealing outfit or too casual attire should not even be discussed anymore, but apparently, some candidates still need to be warned.
 Wear an understated outfit appropriate for such a business meeting, instead.
-Another mistake that have cost people their employment opportunities is showing little regard for the interviewer’s time by being unfashionably late.
+Another mistake that has cost people their employment opportunities is showing little regard for the interviewer’s time by being unfashionably late.
 Days prior to the interview, familiarize the area, and map out your route.
 Consider traffic jams and other unpredictable circumstances that may delay you.
 Leave the house early enough so such situations won’t matter.
 Punctuality is highly regarded in any profession, including yours, so you should strive to be its epitome.

 You need to format and modify it to match your specific circumstances.
 Capture your recruiter’s interest and keep his attention by making your curriculum vitae as relevant to the industry and the position as possible.
 Obtain a deep understanding of what the position entails, and use that knowledge to tailor your resume.
 Lastly, ensure that everything is in order and that not one error exists in the pages.